-Materials: for pitfall traps: trowels, plastic cups or containers, bait such as fruit, jam, very ripe bananas; for funnel traps: poster board, packaging tape, large collecting container; hand lenses, clipboards, pencils, paper, Insect Census Tally sheet.
+Materials: for pitfall traps: trowels, plastic cups or containers, bait such as fruit, jam, very ripe bananas; for funnel traps: poster board, packaging tape, large collecting container; magnifying lenses, clipboards, pencils, Insect Census Tally sheet.

 Objective: To share observations about different insect groups.

 Have each child complete this sentence: “My favorite group of insects is _____________.”

 A STEP BEYOND